Jenisch/POBAI/README.md

 python -m pob_build_planner.cli --open-build toxic_rain_pathfinder
 ```

-The CLI uploads generated or curated builds to pobb.in and uses the
+The CLI now opens builds through the native `poe://build/<code>` protocol so the
-`pob://pobb.in/<slug>` protocol handler by default so Path of Building opens the
+Path of Building client imports the profile immediately without relying on
-recommendation directly.
-When pobb.in cannot be reached the planner falls back
-to opening the share URL in your default browser.
-On systems where the protocol
+pobb.in.
+Share links are still generated for convenience and printed in the
+terminal output, but launching the client no longer requires an active
-is not registered or if you prefer the desktop executable directly, switch the
+connection to pobb.in.
+If the protocol handler is not registered or you prefer
+to hand the desktop executable the exported XML directly, switch the launch mode
-launch mode to `file` and optionally supply the path to
+to `file` and optionally supply the path to `PathOfBuilding.exe` (or the
-`PathOfBuilding.exe` (or the installation directory—the planner will look for
+installation directory—the planner will look for `Path of Building Community.exe`
-`Path of Building Community.exe` automatically):
+automatically):

 ```bash
 python -m pob_build_planner.cli --open --open-mode file \